 Although early-generation CAR-T therapy has shown significant potential, there are a number of limitations.
 The great majority of early-generation and current CAR-T therapies are produced using viral-based manufacturing.
-We believe that there are a number of inherent problems related to viral-based manufacturing that cause the limitations of other CAR-T therapies.
-T cell engineering is typically achieved via viral transduction, the process of introducing foreign DNA into a cell using a virus, most notably with retroviruses, such as $\gamma$ -retrovirus or lentivirus.
+We believe that there are a number of inherent problems related to viral-based manufacturing that limit the potential of other CAR-T therapies.
+T cell engineering is typically achieved via viral transduction, the process of introducing foreign DNA into a cell using a virus, most notably with retroviruses, such as γ-retrovirus or lentivirus.

 Despite extensive optimization of these viral vectors, their limitations are becoming more evident, including safety concerns regarding the insertional profile, limited genetic cargo capacity, and undesirable characteristics of the final product.
 We use our proprietary non-viral piggyBac DNA Delivery System to deliver CAR molecule genes to T cells.
-The most significant advantage of using a non-viral approach is the ability to generate CAR-T products comprised of a high percentage of TSCM cells.
+The most significant advantage of using a non-viral approach is the ability to generate CAR-T products comprised of a high percentage of T{SCM} cells.
 We believe this has the potential to result in therapies that elicit more consistent and durable responses with less toxicity.
 Additionally, we believe our non-viral approach will have much lower manufacturing costs and shorter manufacturing timelines.
-We also believe that our technology will enable us to develop allogeneic, or off-the-shelf, CAR-T therapies from healthy donors that will be potentially as good as or better than autologous CAR-T products, be available off-the-shelf and be a fraction of the cost of autologous therapies.
+We have also developed allogeneic, or off-the-shelf, CAR-T therapies from healthy donors that will be potentially as good as or better than autologous CAR-T products, and be available off-the-shelf at a fraction of the cost of autologous therapies.